node-fetch/node-fetch/README.md

 ### Request cancellation with AbortSignal

-You may cancel requests with `AbortController`.

-Note: AbortController is only available natively from Node v15 on.
-If you use an older version of node a recommended implementation is [`abort-controller`](https://www.npmjs.com/package/abort-controller).
+You may cancel requests with native `AbortController` from Node.js 15.
+If you are using an older version of Node.js we suggest using [`abort-controller`](https://www.npmjs.com/package/abort-controller).

 An example of timing out a request after 150ms could be achieved as the following: